-When reading about the condition Dermatillomania, many people begin to worry that they too have this disorder.
-So how do you know if you suffer with it?
-At what point does picking at your skin become equivalent to having a disorder?
-The following questions were ones I created for everyone to assess if picking at their skin is problematic.
+When learning about the existence of dermatillomania, many people begin to worry if they too have this disorder because they pick their skin.
+How do you know if you have a compulsion versus a strong desire to give into urges?
+At what point does picking at your skin become a disorder?
+Some questions to ask yourself include:

 - Do you pick at your skin enough to cause you emotional distress?